 Our recommendations stem from our extensive research on the best tree swings on the market.
 Important aspects were adequate weight capacities to support both children and adults.
 We even found several options that can hold up to 600 pounds, suitable for multiple people at once.

 Quality of construction and materials was also a major factor in our research.
 We made sure to look at the top tree swings from reputable manufacturers, which use durable braided rope and metal connectors to ensure a safe outdoor tree swing experience.

 For questions still hanging in the air, these answers will help you install and maintain a new tree swing for many years to come.

 Q. Are tree swings safe?

 If made of quality materials, installed properly, and used correctly, tree swings can be a safe way to have fun.
-The tree, seat, rope, or chain, and all connections should be checked at least once per season.
+The tree, seat, rope or chain, and all connections should be checked at least once each season.

 Q. How do you choose a tree for a swing?

-Choose a strong tree species, like beech, oak, sycamore, or maple.
+Choose a strong tree species, such as beech, oak, sycamore, or maple.
 Avoid weaker species such as pine, poplar, spruce, willow, and birch.
 The tree should be strong and sound, with no signs of disease, decay, or cracks.